Published summary

 • Many entries would start with a concrete scene and only then explain why it mattered.

-• The prompt would likely surface both interpersonal warmth and appreciation for ordinary stability.
+• The Question would likely surface both interpersonal warmth and appreciation for ordinary stability.

 • People would likely answer by identifying what made them exhale or feel less alone.